 Pop Quiz: Test Your Mount Rushmore Knowledge

 Challenge yourself to our Mount Rushmore quiz to test your knowledge of the memorial and maybe even learn something new.
-No cheating!
 Keep track of your answers and check them with the key at the bottom of the quiz!

 1. On average, how many visitors does Mount Rushmore host each year?